apache/spark/docs/streaming-programming-guide.md

 For example, a single Kafka input DStream receiving two topics of data can be split into two Kafka input streams, each receiving only one topic.
 This would run two receivers, allowing data to be received in parallel, thus increasing overall throughput.
-These multiple DStreams can be unioned together to create a single DStream.
+These multiple DStreams can be united together to create a single DStream.
 Then the transformations that were being applied on a single input DStream can be applied on the unified stream.
 This is done as follows.

 <div class="codetabs">